 It’s pretty much safe to say that if you are going to visit the Colosseum then you’ll also pay a visit to the Roman Forum and Palatine Hill as it’s all included in your ticket.
-Whilst it’s clear that the Colosseum is the main attraction for most visitors, because of the epic stories and history involved, the Roman Forum and Palatine Hill were actually the true birthplaces of Rome and both have their own stories to tell…
+Whilst it’s clear that the Colosseum is the main attraction for most visitors, because of the epic stories and history involved, the Roman Forum and Palatine Hill were the true birthplaces of Rome and both have their own stories to tell…

 What I enjoyed about the Roman Forum is walking through the streets of what was Rome’s political, economic and religious centre of Ancient Rome.

-Palatine Hill along with the Roman Forum is one the most ancient parts of the city in Rome.
+Palatine Hill along with the Roman Forum is one of the most ancient parts of the city of Rome.
 Legend has it that the founding twins Remus and Romulus were discovered in a cave here being looked after by a She-Wolf.
-To be honest, very little remains of the twins today, however, Emperor Augustus Palace although not as it once was it once was, still remains and this has often been described as the first white house as it had a West Wing for public life and an East Wing so that the emperor could have a private life.
+To be honest, very little remains of the twins today, however, Emperor Augustus Palace although not as it once was it was, remains and this has often been described as the first white house as it had a West Wing for public life and an East Wing so that the emperor could have a private life.

 Palatine Hill is full of many ruins of Ancient Roman life and Royalty, some still very well preserved but one of the best parts of exploring what was once the centre of the Roman Empire and is one of the highest points in Rome and boasts an amazing skyline of modern-day Rome.